I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugdataspaces4-getvirtualtranslationphysicaloffsets.md

 The address at the last level of the hierarchy is the physical address corresponding to the specified virtual address.
 This is what <a href="https://msdn.microsoft.com/library/windows/hardware/ff560335">VirtualToPhysical</a> would return.

-For details on how virtual addresses are translated into physical addresses, see <i>Microsoft Windows Internals</i> by David Solomon and Mark Russinovich.</p>
+For details on how virtual addresses are translated into physical addresses, see <i>Microsoft Windows Internals</i> by David Solomon and Mark Russinovich.

 ## Requirements
 | &nbsp; | &nbsp; |